aelillie/ReRide_Platform/README.md

 ## GatewayCentral
 This folder contains the "ReRide" Android application, an example data record, and an installable APK of the application.
 ### Installing the APK
-With Android Debug Bridge (adb) available (https://developer.android.com/studio/command-line/adb.html#move), locate the .apk file in a shell and execute "adb install <path-to-apk>" with either an emulator device or physical device connected to the computer.
+With Android Debug Bridge (adb) available (https://developer.android.com/studio/command-line/adb.html#move), locate the .apk file in a shell and execute "adb install {path-to-apk}" with either an emulator device or physical device connected to the computer.
 ### ReRide
 The project creates the Gateway/Central application.
 It requires an Android BLE and Internet connected device with minimum API level 21.
 It supports the following GATT characteristics: Battery Level (2a19), Apparent Wind direction(2a73), Age(2a80), Weight(2a98), and Heart Rate Measurement(2a37).